hwang-fu/project-euler/README.md

-# project-euler
+# Project Euler (PE)

-A collection of solutions in different programming languages for the [Project Euler](https://projecteuler.net/).
+This is a collection of my solutions in different programming languages for the [Project Euler](https://projecteuler.net/).